 Students will ordinarily be expected to complete 60 hours of lower-level credit prior to coming to UHCL.
-Recommended lower-level coursework for this degree includes:

 Elected courses in Introductory Psychology and Introductory Sociology are recommended.

 The following nine hours must be completed with grades of "C" or better.
 Grades of "C-" or below are not acceptable.